 What is this virtual seminar about?

-• Legal responsibility for settling the codes
+• Legal responsibility of the importing business

 Who should attend?

 Everyone who has any connection with international trade at import will benefit.
 This seminar will create a more confident employee with an understanding of how to operate efficiently leading to cost savings and a reduction in delays.
 The following are examples of the type of company personnel who need to keep up-to-date:

 • Newcomers to import or people only involved occasionally with imports

 • Import administrators and managers who have had no formal training

 • Buyers, purchasing and procurement staff who need to understand key issues to correctly obtain prices and understand the true “cost of ownership”